 - Hiking poles

 I also wear a Garmin Fenix 5s watch.
-This is one of my new favorite gadgets.
+This is one of my favorite gadgets.
 While hiking, I had instant access to all kinds of numbers like altitude, heart rate, time and distance.
 It even shows the hiking trail and our location on a map.

 Doing this Hike in Reverse Order